 - Any combination of the above options.

-With the year-end nearing, the collection of any outstanding overpayment is especially important and must be conveyed to employees who owe any monies back to the agency.
-When an overpayment is reimbursed in a subsequent year, IRS rules state the employee must reimburse at the gross amount because the funds were available for use in the prior year and, therefore, are taxable to that year.
+With the calendar year end nearing, the collection of any outstanding overpayment is especially important and must be conveyed to employees who owe any monies back to the agency.
+When an overpayment is reimbursed in a subsequent year, IRS rules state the employee must reimburse at the gross amount because the funds were available for use in the prior year and, as such, they are taxable to that year.
 Additionally, federal and state wages and taxes cannot be reduced for prior years when repayments are made after the end of that calendar year.

 Reduction of Annual Leave Hours for Overpayments

 When an employee chooses to reimburse an overpayment using annual leave, the amount of annual leave reduced should equal the gross amount of the overpayment.

 If an employee reimburses an overpayment using terminal leave, an OMES Form 94P must be submitted to correct the retirement amounts reported on the check that included the overpayment.
 Terminal leave is not included in retirement wage calculations; therefore, a payroll adjustment is required.